-OK, you’re ready to start tracking theoretical versus actual costs in MarginEdge (ME) – awesome.
+OK, you’re ready to start tracking theoretical versus actual costs in MarginEdge (ME) – awesome!
 So, how do you get started?
-First step - doing PMIX Mapping for any products you want to track or any recipes that contain ingredients you’d like to track.
+First step - doing the PMIX Mapping for any ingredients you want to track.

 OK, so what is PMIX Mapping?

-PMIX Mapping is the process of associating your POS buttons with products or recipes in MarginEdge.
-When will you connect a POS button to a product you buy versus a recipe?
+PMIX Mapping - short for Product Mix - is the process of associating your POS buttons with products or recipes in MarginEdge.
+When will you connect a POS button to a product versus a recipe?

 PMIX Mapping to Products:

 This is done when items you ring-up in the POS correspond to the products you purchase.
 This is common for beer, wine, and often liquor.
 For example, you may have a POS button labeled “Sam Adams Lager Bottle”, and in ME you would associate that with the product “Sam Adams Lager Btl”.